 The future is coming, and it looks virtual.
 In fact, predictions suggest that over 200 million virtual reality (VR) headsets will be sold by 2020.
-Pretty mindblowing stuff.
+In addition, according to Forbes, 75% of the world's most valuable brands have created some kind of virtual or augmented reality experience to engage with consumers.

 In the past, when VR has been talked about as an experience outside of the gaming context, it has caused confusion.
 That's because of virtual reality's immersive nature.
 It demands to be interacted with.

 Take HBO Voyeur for example.
-Back in the summer of 2007, HBO created an interactive virtual world (which could be considered a primitive relative of Oculus Rift) which depicted the respective stories of eight New Yorker's living in various apartments in the city.
+Created as an interactive virtual world (which could be considered a primitive relative of Oculus Rift) it depicted the stories of 8 New Yorkers living in apartments in the city.
 Although HBO Voyeur was well-crafted and helped to challenge the relevance of linear filmmaking, it was passed off as an interesting experiment.
 10 years later and we're still yet to see Hollywood move into VR filmmaking.

 VR as a storyteller